henzeb/ruler-laravel/README.md

 #### replacers

-Out of the box, you can use `:<number>` to point to a parameter, but if you want them named, you can use the `Henzeb\Ruler\Contracts\ReplacerAwareRule`.
+Out of the box, you can use `:<number>` to point to a parameter, but if you want them named, you can use the `Henzeb\Ruler\Contracts\ReplacerAwareRule` interface.

 ```php
 use Henzeb\Ruler\Contracts\ReplacerAwareRule;